1200wd/web-coineva/content/install-electrumx-as-bitcoinlib-backend.rst

 Electrum wallet, but can also be used for Bitcoinlib.

 ElectrumX is an active project and is writen in pure Python.
 It uses a full Bitcoin core node as backend and adds a leveldb or rocksdb database with address, utxo, mempool and block information.
-It allow Bitcoinlib to make fast, local and private queries to update wallet, block and transaction information.
+It allows Bitcoinlib to make fast, local and private queries to update wallet, address and transaction information.

 Bitcoinlib connects to ElectrumX with asynchronous RPC calls which make if fast and reliable.
 ElectrumX is normally used as wallet backend so it cannot receive or parse blocks and might have trouble with large or non-standard transactions.